-(N = 100 in that case; see Fig. 4 in Ref.
-[45]).
-Actually, the study reported in Ref.
-[45] mainly focused on the QSS regime of the HMF system (see also Ref.
-[46] as well as Ref.
-[47]).
-It was later clarified [48] that, for $(\alpha, u) = (0, 0.69)$ and N up to $N \approx 20\,000$, one can distinguish three classes of QSS events (which were referred to as classes 1, 2 and 3) whenever the system starts with a water-bag initial condition as described in the above Section 4.
-In Ref.
-[48], the q-Gaussian one-momentum distributions were obtained for the class 1 events.
+The interesting and deep discrepancy that we observe here between time and ensemble averages (i.e., lack of ergodicity) for relatively small values of α is consistent with what was previously obtained [45] for $\alpha = 0$ and small values of N (N = 100 in that case; see figure 4 in [45]).
+Actually, the study reported in [45] mainly focused on the QSS regime of the HMF system (see also [46] as well as [47]).
+It was later clarified [48] that, for (α, u) = (0,0.69) and N up to $N \approx 20000$, one can distinguish three classes of QSS events (which were referred to as classes 1, 2 and 3) whenever the system starts with a water-bag initial condition as described in the above section 4.
+In [48], the q-Gaussian one-momentum distributions were obtained for the class 1 events.
 It was, however, verified that, for increasingly large N, many of the QSS events belong to class 3.
-Let us mention by the way that the only type of events investigated here precisely are those of class 3: typical $\alpha < 1$ patterns are included in Fig. 1.
+Let us mention by the way that the only type of events investigated here precisely are those of class 3: typical $\alpha < 1$ patterns are included in figure 1.